The cones of g-vectors: Abstract

 \section{Abstract}

-This paper studies the wall and chamber structure of algebras via generic decompositions of g-vectors.
-Specifically, we examine points outside the chambers of the wall and chamber structure of ($\tau$-tilting infinite) finite-dimensional algebras.
-We demonstrate that the cones of g-vectors are both rational and simplicial.
-Moreover, we show that the open cone of a given g-vector and the interior of its $\TF$-equivalence class coincide if and only if they are of the same dimension.
-Furthermore, we establish that g-vectors satisfy the ray condition when sufficiently far from the origin.
-These results allow us to generalize several findings by Asai and Iyama regarding $\TF$-equivalence classes of g-vectors.
+This paper studies the wall-chamber structures of finite-dimensional ($\tau$-tilting infinite) algebras via generic decompositions of g-vectors.
+In particular, we examine regions outside the chambers.
+We show that the cones of g-vectors are rational and simplicial.
+Moreover, we prove that the open cone of a given g-vector coincides with the interior of its $\TF$-equivalence class if and only if the two have the same dimension.
+Furthermore, we establish that g-vectors satisfy the ray condition when they are sufficiently far from the origin.
+As an application, we generalize several results of Asai and Iyama concerning $\TF$-equivalence classes of g-vectors.